Write Faster, Write Better: How to Write Fast and EfficientlyOctober 13, 2022

 - Implications: Why do your outcomes matter?

 - Limitations: What are your results not able to tell the reader?

 - Recommendations: Routes for more research or analysis

 You've already presented the purpose of your research and thoroughly explained the technique in the methodology and other sections, so when the time to write a discussion comes, you've already done the groundwork.

-When submitting to a publication that chooses papers based on novelty or prospective effect, it can be difficult to highlight implications without overstating the findings.
+When submitting to a publication that chooses papers based on novelty or prospective effect, it can be difficult to highlight the implications without overstating the findings.
 The discussion section concludes what your results imply, irrespective of the journal you submit to.

 A good discussion section contextualizes your findings.
 It should contain the following:

-The following tips will help you craft an engaging discussion emphasizing the importance of your report.
+The following tips will help you craft an engaging discussion emphasizing the importance of your report: